ktmeaton/obsidian-public/academic/Eaton et al. 2021 Plagued by a cryptic clock.md

 ![Ancestral locations and spread of the Second Pandemic (1.PRE), the population (0.ANT) and the descedant population _Intermedium_ (1.IN).
 Colored arrows represent migration events inferred with high likelihoods (>=95%) while grey arrows represent migrations events with low likelihoods.](https://raw.githubusercontent.com/ktmeaton/plague-phylogeography-projects/fc9e7aa/main/auspice/all/chromosome/full/filter5/ml/map_second_pandemic.png){#fig:map_second_pandemic width=90%}

-The origins and spread of plague during the Second Pandemic are heavily debated.
+Compared to the well-established Third Pandemic (1.ORI), the origins and spread of plague during the Second Pandemic are more heavily debated.
+Historians have identified early accounts of plague appearing in 1346 in the lands of the Golden Horde, encompassing Central Asia and Eastern Europe [@benedictow2004BlackDeath13461353].

+heavily debated.

 Rat-Flea model:
 	- Distant rodent reservoir in Central Asia [@schmid2015ClimatedrivenIntroductionBlack]